Transnistria Tour from Chisinau to Tiraspol and Bender

 Located opposite the Gorky cinema.

-Monument of Russian Glory
+Monument to Russian Glory

 Memorial of Commemoration and Sorrow